Heinrich Heine: Young Germany and Ludwig Börne

 Heine continued to write reports for Cotta's Allgemeine Zeitung, and, when Cotta died, for his son and successor.
 One event which really galvanised him was the 1840 Damascus Affair in which Jews in Damascus had been subject to blood libel and accused of murdering an old Catholic monk.
-This led to a wave of anti-Semitic persecution.
+This led to a wave of antisemitic persecution.

 The French government, aiming at imperialism in the Middle East and not wanting to offend the Catholic party, had failed to condemn the outrage.
 In contrast, the Austrian consul in Damascus had assiduously exposed the blood libel as a fraud.
 For Heine, this was a reversal of values: reactionary Austria standing up for the Jews while France temporised.
 Heine responded by dusting off and publishing his unfinished novel about the persecution of Jews in the Middle Ages, Der Rabbi von Bacherach.

 Political poetry and Karl Marx

 German poetry took a more directly political turn when the new Frederick William IV ascended the Prussian throne in 1840.
-Initially it was thought he might be a "popular monarch" and during this honeymoon period of his early reign (1840–42) censorship was relaxed.
+Initially it was thought he might be a "popular monarch" and during this honeymoon period of his early reign (1840–1842) censorship was relaxed.
 This led to the emergence of popular political poets (so-called Tendenzdichter), including Hoffmann von Fallersleben (author of Deutschlandlied, the German anthem), Ferdinand Freiligrath and Georg Herwegh.
 Heine looked down on these writers on aesthetic grounds – they were bad poets in his opinion – but his verse of the 1840s became more political too.
 Heine's mode was satirical attack: against the Kings of Bavaria and Prussia (he never for one moment shared the belief that Frederick William IV might be more liberal); against the political torpor of the German people; and against the greed and cruelty of the ruling class.
 The most popular of Heine's political poems was his least typical, Die schlesischen Weber ("The Silesian Weavers"), based on the uprising of weavers in Peterswaldau in 1844.